Spreadsheet.com's standard action types let you automatically update data in your worksheets when automations are triggered.

 Standard action types are a great way to add or update data when other users make a change.
-For instance, create a row in a worksheet of your tasks when your project manager adds new tasks in the team's project plan that are assigned to you, or update rows in your team's customer service ticket tracker when customers submit new tickets.
+For example, you can create a row in a personal tasks worksheet when your project manager adds new tasks in the team's project plan and assigns them to you, or update rows in your team's customer service ticket tracker when customers submit new tickets.

 Columns with the Date or Date & time data type support the Current Date or Current Date & Time token actions, respectively.
 The Current Date & Time token auto populates a designated cell with the date and time at which an automation was triggered.

 When you click the Value button, click on the plus icon to the right of the field and select Current Date or Current Date & Time from the dropdown.

 These tokens can only be assigned to columns which are using the Date or Date & time data types.
 If you have not assigned one of these data types to the column in which your automation is being applied, neither action will be available within the actions dialog.
 For more information about data types, check out our Introduction to Data Types guide.

 With this action, you can copy the row in which the automation occurs to the same or a different worksheet.
 Click Worksheet to select the destination where the row will be copied.

 Similar to the Create row action, clicking the Row button will let you map columns from the source worksheet to the target worksheet

 With this action, you can move the row in which the automation occurs to the same or a different worksheet.
 Click Worksheet to select the destination where the row will be moved.

 Moving a row will remove it from its original worksheet.